opnsense/docs/source/manual/how-tos/cloud_backup.rst

     ===============================  ===================================================================================
     Enable                           checked
-    Email Address                    enter the email address of the service account you created P12 key                          click the **Choose file** button and select the P12 key you saved earlier to upload it Folder ID                        paste the Google Drive folder ID that you copied earlier Prefix hostname to backupfile    checked or unchecked as desired (useful if you have multiple OPNsenses)
+    Email Address                    enter the Unique ID number of the service account you created P12 key                          click the **Choose file** button and select the P12 key you saved earlier to upload it Folder ID                        paste the Google Drive folder ID that you copied earlier Prefix hostname to backupfile    checked or unchecked as desired (useful if you have multiple OPNsenses)